“Productivity is never an accident. It is always the result of a commitment to excellence, intelligent planning, and focused effort.” ~ Paul J Meyer

 Churchill may have said this under different circumstances and in a different context but this is also applicable to the distractions that come your way.
 Just because things are happening around you doesn’t mean you constantly have to respond to them.

 Even if you work in an environment where eliminating distractions isn’t very easy, you will need to devise ways to eliminate them and if not completely eliminate them, then at least to minimize them.

 3. Set clearly-defined deadlines

 Deadlines in themselves don’t help you much unless you make yourself accountable.
 So, reward yourself if you meet the deadlines and punish yourself if you don’t.
 Now, punishing doesn’t mean exposing yourself to mental and physical injury.
-You can simply deprive yourself of your favourite meal in case you don’t meet your deadline and reward yourself with your favourite meal (or even with your favourite TV show) if you meet the deadline.
+You can simply deprive yourself of your favorite meal in case you don’t meet your deadline and reward yourself with your favorite meal (or even with your favorite TV show) if you meet the deadline.